 11. Don’t say that you’d rather die than live without the food we can’t have.
 “If I couldn’t have ice cream I would kill myself.”
 Imagine telling someone that you’d rather die than have diabetes or a heart condition.
 It’s beyond tasteless.
 It’s mean.
 Basically, you’re telling us that our lives are not worth living if we cannot eat certain foods.
 I don’t think you really mean to say that, and if you do, then you need help.
 You probably have food addiction problems because that is not a healthy way to view food.
 Food is fuel for our bodies, and some of it tastes pretty good, but if you will only choose to eat what tastes good and would choose to die without the good taste, that’s just wrong and very unhealthy.

 There you have it: my 11 recommendations for helping your friends or family with food allergies.
-It boils down to this: listen and don’t judge or assume.
+It boils down to this: listen, don’t judge, don’t assume.

 I also recommend that anyone who has gluten sensitivities or friends and family with gluten sensitivities watch What’s with Wheat which is discussed in this post.